Qatar Emiri Air Force: History

-In June 2015, the QAF ordered four additional C-17s, to supplement the existing four delivered in 2009 and 2012.
+In June 2015, the QEAF ordered four additional C-17s, to supplement the existing four delivered in 2009 and 2012.

 In September 2016, the sale of up to 72 F-15QAs to Qatar was submitted to the US Congress for approval.
 The deal (for 36 planes plus an option for 36 more), valued at US$21.1 billion, was signed in November 2016.

-In September 2017, the QAF ordered 24 Typhoon fighter jets from the UK.
+In September 2017, the QEAF ordered 24 Typhoon fighter jets from the UK.

-In December 2017, the QAF ordered 12 additional Rafale fighter jets from France, with an option for 36 more.
+In December 2017, the QEAF ordered 12 additional Rafale fighter jets from France, with an option for 36 more.

-In August 2018, Qatar announced the construction of a new air base to be named after Emir Tamim bin Hamad Al Thani.
-In addition to the new air base, Al Udeid Air Base and Doha International Air Base are to be expanded in order to accommodate aircraft on order.
+In August 2018, Qatar announced the construction of a new air base: Dukhan / Tamim Airbase, named after Emir Tamim bin Hamad Al Thani.
+In addition to the new air base, Al Udeid Air Base and Doha International Air Base were planned to expand in order to accommodate aircraft on order.

-Recent research, the latest of which was published in November 2024, uncovers corruption and bribery related to Qatar’s growing influence over the past decade.
-The country’s choice of military aircraft also raises suspicion: it includes three different types of planes from three different countries, each requiring distinct maintenance and repair contracts—an unusually complex arrangement for such a small nation.
+The country includes three different types of fighter jets from three different countries in its fleet, each requiring distinct maintenance and repair contracts, which some have criticized as an unusually complex arrangement for such a small nation.
+This was a "strategic hedge", but also a significant logistical challenge.

+Recent disclosures, the latest of which was published in November 2024, uncovered corruption and bribery related to Qatar's arms contracts over the past decade.
 Several companies engaged in business partnerships with Qatar have been ordered to pay penalties in connection with bribery charges.

-On 10 October 2025 Secretary of Defense Pete Hesgeth announced that a formal letter of acceptance had been signed with Qatar to establish an Qatar Air Force facility at Mountain Home Air Force Base in Idaho.
-It shall host a contingent of F-15s.
+On 10 October 2025, US Secretary of Defense Pete Hegseth announced an agreement with Qatar to establish a QEAF facility at Mountain Home Air Force Base in Idaho.
+It is planned to host a contingent of F-15QAs.

+On 2 March 2026, two Iranian low-flying Su-24 tactical bombers (carrying external ordnance) approached Qatar targeting Al Udeid Air Base and Ras Laffan Industrial City during the 2026 Iran war.
+After they ignored radio warnings, a QEAF F-15QA shot them down marking the first aerial kills achieved by the Qatar Emiri Air Force.
+According to a post on social media, footage of the wreckage of one of the attacking Su-24s was released by Al Jazeera on 10 April.
+The body of one of the pilots of a Su-24, named Brigadier General Majid Kazemi was found and identified via DNA analysis on 29 July 2026 and is said to be returned to Iran.
+Three Iranian fighter jet pilots were captured by the air force.